-One seed, however, is distinguished from the other as those who call upon the name of the Lord.
-(Gen.4:26)

-And so, this phrase in Gen.6:1, "men began to multiply on the face of the land" identifies all peoples of the earth.
+One seed, however, is distinguished, in a covenantal sense, from the other as those who call upon the name of the Lord.
+(Gen.4:26) And so, this phrase in Gen.6:1, "men began to multiply on the face of the land" identifies all peoples of the earth.